Table of Contents

 - A separate 2021 review highlighted the many different characteristics of organic vs conventional fruits and vegetables, regarding quality and safety aspects.(Rahman, 2021) The authors found that while there are some distinctions between organic and conventional, often the differences are not consistent as they depend on other aspects of production that can vary by location.
 Whether the differences would lead to any substantial changes in health outcomes long-term is unclear.

-Regardless, for those who want to minimize exposure to exogenous pesticides but cannot afford to buy exclusively organic food, there are a couple options.
-Washing produce with baking soda helps remove some of the pesticides(Yang, 2017) and is discussed with practical considerations here, though a study with apples found that peeling or not peeling the apples likely will not make a difference given the low overall levels of pesticides seen.(Lecerf, 2023) Some types of fruits and vegetables yield more pesticide exposure than others; one can consider specifically purchasing organic for higher risk types.
+Regardless, if you want to minimize exposure to exogenous pesticides but cannot afford to buy exclusively organic food, there are a couple options.
+Washing produce with baking soda helps remove some of the pesticides(Yang, 2017) and is discussed with practical considerations here, though a study with apples found that peeling or not peeling the apples likely will not make a difference given the low overall levels of pesticides seen.(Lecerf, 2023) Some types of fruits and vegetables yield more pesticide exposure than others; you can consider specifically purchasing organic for higher risk types.
 An overview of the potential risk of different types of produce is here.
 However, it is important to consider just how much of the pesticide-laden foods would need to be consumed to pose a problem, and when doing so there does not seem to be much if any reason to be fearful, as discussed here.

 Thus, I generally believe that purchasing organic is more of a gimmick than evidence-based practice, though there could be merit regarding avoiding organophosphates in pregnant women and small children.
 As we see frequently in the fields of nutrition and health, more research is needed to better determine the true merits, if any, of organic food.